There is only ONE reason you over- or undershoot on your hunger and fullness cues.

 I worked for years and years on the level of the mind and body and while there was improvement, I still struggled.
 When I made the decision to commit myself to my spiritual practice, everything changed.
 Within days.

 I won’t disappoint.
 This is by no means an exhaustive list, but here are a few ways you can begin to reconnect with yourself…

 Reconnect with your Body

-- Set a reminder on your phone so you create a few minutes (2 will do – you can do 2 minutes!) every day for a week, to practice connecting with your body.
+- Set a reminder on your phone so you dedicate a few minutes (2 will do – you can do 2 minutes!) every day for a week, to practise connecting with your body.
 If you can stop doing, then do.
 If you can’t, then so be it – you can still tune in to your body.
 Notice how you’re moving, how you’re breathing; notice any aches or pains; notice where your body touches surfaces or other parts of your body; notice the temperature of various parts of your body.
 That’s it.
 You’re not trying to change anything.
 You’re not trying to do anything differently.
 All you’re doing is paying attention to your body.
 If you can do this several times a day, even better.

 - When you’re ready, start to pay attention to your hunger levels before you are about to eat.
 Again, you’re not trying to change anything.
-All you’re doing is paying attention to how hungry you are before you eat – even if you’re not hungry – if that’s the case, that’s what you notice, with curiosity!
+All you’re doing is paying attention to how hungry you are before you eat – even if you’re not hungry – if that’s the case, that’s what you notice, with curiosity and without judgement!
 Articulate to yourself what you’re feeling in your body, that has you decide your level of hunger.
 What are the sensations you feel?